 Mike Enslin has written a series of books about various haunted hotels, graveyards and lighthouses, although is himself sceptical about the existence of ghosts and the paranormal.
 He receives an anonymous postcard telling him to visit Room 1408 at New York’s Dolphin Hotel.
 Hotel management refuse to let Room 1408 out and Mike has to use a lawyer to be able to rent the room for a single night.
 Manager Gerald Olin does everything he can to persuade Mike not to spend the night, including mentioning how the room has been responsible for the deaths of 56 people and that nobody has been able to stay for more than an hour.
 Mike ignores this and signs in but soon finds that the room is very much haunted.
 Unsure whether or not he has been drugged, he tries to fight against the room’s attempts to play with his head and make an escape.

 1408 was a horror film that arrived with an impressive advance buzz – ‘Best Horror Film of the Year’-type reviews and the like.
 Swedish director Mikael Håfström is an impressively rising newcomer who previously appeared in the English-language mainstream with the banal thriller Derailed (2005).
 He had previously made a number of works in the horror genre in his native Sweden with the tv mini-series House of Shadows (1996), the film Drowning Ghost (2004).
-Subsequently, he returned to genre material with the exorcism film The Rite (2011) and went onto the non-genre Sylvester Stallone-Arnold Schwarzenegger prison break film Escape Plan (2013).
+Subsequently, he returned to genre material with the exorcism film The Rite (2011) and went onto the non-genre Sylvester Stallone-Arnold Schwarzenegger prison break film Escape Plan (2013) and the action film Outside the Wire (2021) with Anthony Mackie as a rogue military android.

 Mikael Håfström sets out to craft 1408 as a solid and satisfying scareshow.
 Indeed, 1408 emerges as a textbook example of what a classic ghost story should be.
 Håfström shrewdly throws out everything that has polluted the horror film in recent years.
 This is no ghost story with artistic pretensions pretending that it is not a horror film; there are no contrived pop-up or CGI scares; no attempts to keep jolting an audience with amplified jumps on the soundtrack; no good-looking teen stars; no genre in-referencing irony or characters making smartass wisecracks.
 Instead, 1408 is a horror story that takes things back to basics.